 Of course, the slight unevenness of the Anycubic layers and the wavy surface of Wanhao appeared again.
 However, on this model with such material, it is not even particularly striking.
 The results were similar.

 Speed: 20mm / s

 And finally, we tried to print a little with Polymaker flex-plastic.
-As we already wrote in the review on the Anucubic i3 Mega S, despite the declared ability, we did not manage to consistently print on it with flex-plastic.
+As we already wrote in the review on the Anycubic i3 Mega S, despite the declared ability, we did not manage to consistently print on it with flex-plastic.
 The flow was sometimes even, then suddenly stopped, then resumed and then stopped again.
 None of the settings helped.
-As a result, we managed to print a simple small model, but its quality left much to be desired.

-Among the advantages of the i3 Plus is a more reliable 24 volt Meanwell power supply, versus 12 volts from an unknown manufacturer at Anycubic.
-And also a Direct-extruder, which allows better printing with flex-plastic, although not perfect.
-Slightly more touchscreen capabilities, but lacks an essential element – heating to a manually set temperature.
+Among the advantages of the Wanhao i3 Plus is a more reliable 24V Meanwell power supply, versus 12V from an unknown manufacturer at Anycubic.
+The Wanhao also has a Direct-extruder, which allows better printing with flex-plastic, and slightly more touchscreen capabilities, which however lacks the ability to manually set the nozzle heating temperature.

 In all other parameters (electronics, echanics, housing, and usability in general), the Anycubic i3 Mega outclasses the Wanhao i3 Plus.